asymptotik/crosstool-arm-osx/readme.md

   * http://gnuarmeclipse.livius.net/wiki/Toolchain_installation_on_OS_X
   * http://elinux.org/RPi_Kernel_Compilation

 The script downloads, compiles and installs all necessary software.
 The only prerequisite I know of is to have the latest version of XCode and have the command line tools installed.
-It works for me without modification on OSX 10.7.4 with XCode 4.5.2
+It works without modification on OSX 10.10.1 with XCode 6.

 To use: open and read the build.sh script to suite your needs.
 Then run the script from within the folder it is contained.
 It will need to access the arm-unknown-linux-gnueabi.config file.